slydomon/Leetcode/Algorithm Template-BinarySearch.md

 2. The largest element in the right subtree cannot be less than its acenstor.

 ## Code of Binary Search.
+The "if(target < range[m])" part can be modified to any other conditions that result in searching for left part, so as the else part.

 ```
 int binary_search(int left, int right, int target, vector<int> range)